gumaerc-testorg/6.01sc-spring-2011/content/pages/software-and-tools/installing-the-6-01-software-on-gnu-linux.md

 This course makes use of Athena, MIT's UNIX-based computing environment.
 OCW does not provide access to this environment.

-The laptops in the lab use Athena software that is built on [Ubuntu](http://www.ubuntu.com/) version 10.4.
+The laptops in the lab use Athena software that is built on {{% resource_link "7f7cd26e-8b2e-4b12-b8a0-58dad47d1fb8" "Ubuntu" %}} version 10.4.
 We expect the 6.01 software to work on other distributions, but other distributions have not been tested.

 A. Get Python, TK, and Numpy
 ----------------------------

 Make sure that your machine is running Python 2.6.6.
-You can use either your distribution's package manager (apt, synaptic, yum, etc.) to download and install the python package (make sure it's version 2.6.6), or you can compile Python from [source](http://www.python.org/download/releases/2.6.6/).
+You can use either your distribution's package manager (apt, synaptic, yum, etc.) to download and install the python package (make sure it's version 2.6.6), or you can compile Python from {{% resource_link "5b8a4c60-cb6e-49b5-8252-6e9097ed6ca4" "source" %}}.

 You should also install tkinter, a Python package that is necessary for running soar.
 Installation will be dependent on your distribution.
 For recent Debian-based distros, there is a package (python-tk) that you can install with apt.
 On other distributions, you should be able to find an appropriate package to install as well.

 You will also need to install numpy, a Python package, for some of the assignments.
 Again, installation will be dependent on your distribution.
 For recent Debian-based distros, there is a package (python-numpy) that you can install with apt.
-For other distributions, you can either compile from [source](http://sourceforge.net/projects/numpy/files/) or find the appropriate package for your distribution.
+For other distributions, you can either compile from {{% resource_link "069f8e5c-3369-4fcb-853b-6f5e8af2c961" "source" %}} or find the appropriate package for your distribution.

 B. Get Idle or Emacs
 --------------------